Contents

 16.1.1.2 South Yorkshire police

 South Yorkshire Police will ensure they undertake their responsibilities efficiently and effectively with their primary focus being the care and treatment of the detained person.
-Custody will only be used as a last resort and not simply as line of least resistance.
+Custody will only be used as a last resort and not simply as the line of least resistance.

-Hospital liaison and dealing with disputes will be the responsibility of the duty inspector on a 24 hour basis.
+Hospital liaison and dealing with disputes will be the responsibility of the duty inspector on a 24-hour basis.
 Police should have an appointed mental health liaison officer who is available for assistance in respect of mental health related matters during normal working hours.

 16.1.1.3 Health trusts